Donate to support our work.

 Who We Are

-Imagine Water Works is reimagining the future through art, science, and human connection.
-Our core focus areas are water management, climate justice, and disaster readiness and response / mutual aid.
+Imagine Water Works is reimagining the future through art, science, and connection.
+Our core focus areas are climate justice, land stewardship, and disaster readiness and response / mutual aid.

-Since 2012 we’ve advocated for "living with water" and have worked at the intersections of reducing risk from flooding, pollution, and natural hazards, prioritizing those who are systemically forgotten or pushed to the margins.
+Since our founding we’ve worked at the intersections of reducing risk from flooding, pollution, and natural hazards, prioritizing those who are systemically forgotten or pushed to the margins.
 We also knew that the best solutions were multidisciplinary — so we've consistently integrated science, history, identity, and art into our work.

-In 2019, we launched the Mutual Aid Response Network to practice reciprocal and collective care.
+In 2019, we launched the Mutual Aid Response Network (Imagine Mutual Aid) to practice reciprocal and collective care.
 At the frontlines of our shared climate crisis and systemic oppression, we are reimagining the future together.
+In 2023 we officially launched the Imagination Farm: a permanent physical space to reconnect, organize, and practice collective care for years to come.

 What We Do